Service Rate Control in Queues with Abandonments: Optimal policy when customers pay at arrival

-We know from Proposition \ref{P31} that for all $i\geq1$, $\Delta v^*(i-1)\geq-\frac{h+c\theta}{\alpha+\theta}$ and the first result follows.
-If $f\geq 0$, then $-\frac{h+c\theta}{\alpha+\theta}\leq \Delta v^*(i)<0.$ Plugging this into the solution set gives the second result. \end{proof} \begin{corollary} If $f\geq 0$ and the lower boundary $f^*$ is non-increasing in $[\mu_-,\mu_+]$, then the optimal policy $\pi^*$ is a static policy which chooses service rate $\mu_+$ in all states. \end{corollary} Proposition \ref{PNL} provides an even smaller set of possible optimal actions (than the one in Theorem \ref{T34CH}).
-We provide an explicit example to illustrate this.
+\begin{corollary} If the lower boundary $f^*$ is a linear function in $[\mu_-,\mu_+]$, then the optimal service rate in all states is either $\mu_-$ or $\mu_+$. \end{corollary} \begin{corollary} If $f\geq 0$ and the lower boundary $f^*$ is non-increasing in $[\mu_-,\mu_+]$, then the optimal policy $\pi^*$ is a static policy which chooses service rate $\mu_+$ in all states. \end{corollary} Proposition \ref{PNL} further narrows the set of candidate optimal actions established in Theorem \ref{T34CH}.
+We next provide an explicit example to illustrate this.
 Suppose the projection of action space $A$ is a closed ball as shown in the gray area in Figure 3.1.
-Then, from Theorem \ref{T34CH}, we know the optimal actions are on the lower boundary $f^*$ which is the blue and red arc of the circle.
+Then, from Theorem \ref{T34CH}, we know the optimal actions are on the lower boundary $f^*$ which is the red and blue arc of the circle.
 Moreover, from Proposition \ref{PNL} we know that for the optimal actions, $\partial_-f^*(\mu)$ is bounded above by $\frac{h+c\theta}{\alpha+\theta}$ and below by $0$.
-Therefore, we only need to consider the red arc of the circle when we search for optimal actions.
+Therefore, we only need to consider the blue arc of the circle when we search for optimal actions.